RSV in Older Adults: The Risks, Prevention, and Management

 Understanding RSV (Respiratory Syncytial Virus)

-Respiratory Syncytial Virus, commonly known as RSV, is a viral infection that primarily affects the respiratory system.
-It is highly contagious and can spread through respiratory droplets when an infected person coughs or sneezes.
-RSV can survive on surfaces for hours, making it easy to contract the virus by touching contaminated objects and then touching the face.
+RSV is a highly contagious, viral infection that primarily affects the respiratory system.
+It can spread through respiratory droplets when an infected person coughs or sneezes.
+The virus can survive on surfaces for hours, making it easy to contract by touching contaminated objects and then touching your face.

 Identifying RSV Symptoms in Older Adults

-It’s important to note that RSV symptoms in older adults can sometimes mimic those of other respiratory illnesses, making accurate diagnosis essential for effective management.
+It’s worth noting that RSV symptoms in older adults can be similar to those of other respiratory illnesses, so accurate diagnosis is crucial for effective management.

 Risks and Complications Associated with RSV in Older Adults